tapariaankit/linked-data-streets-bins-survey/README.md

 #  Interactive ontology-driven application

-A survey on types ob Bins in and around Dublin City Center.
+A survey on types of Bins in and around Dublin City Center.

 ## Tools Used
 ```